Padawoon/Padawoon/README.md

 - Reviewing and analyzing functional requirements, workflow documents, and test cases for the projects under test.
 - Updating user story requirements to ensure they are understandable, testable, and traceable.
 - Participating in defect review meetings with the QA team members and monitoring defect status.
-- Collaborating closely with Software Developers to isolate, track, and troubleshoot defects.
+- Collaborating closely with Dev team to isolate, track, and troubleshoot defects.
 - Writing and modifying test cases and test suites, and performing smoke and regression tests.
 - Working closely with the development team to establish testing protocols for new features.
 - Providing detailed bug reports, debugging issues to identify root causes, and proposing improvements for the application.